If you are reading this text you have probably already decided that

 - Run the game

 There are a couple of different ways to perform each step.
 The table below indicates for each platform what options you have for each of these steps.

-If you are starting out with AlanIDE you probably want to use a GUI-based interpreter to run your game.
+If you are starting out with the AlanIDE you probably want to use a GUI-based interpreter to run and test your game.
 On the Windows operating system there is a Alan provided version, WinArun.
-The third party, general multi-format, interpreter/runner Gargoyle also plays Alan games, and it covers all the three platforms in that respect (the 3 blue cells).
-So we will have a look at setting up AlanIDE and Gargoyle on the three platforms.
+The third party, general multi-format, interpreter/runner Gargoyle also plays Alan games, and it covers all the three platforms.
+We will have a look at setting up AlanIDE and Gargoyle.
 The differences between the platforms are marginal.

-Remember that using AlanIDE is not the only way to work with Alan, so once you have become accustomed with Alan and want to do some serious work, you might want to investigate the other options to find your favourite setup.
+Using AlanIDE is not the only way to work with Alan, so if you are familiar with software development in a command line environment, you might also want to investigate the other options to find your favourite setup.

 - Next >>